mindersec/minder/docs/docs/understand/profiles.md

 # Profiles in Minder

-Profiles in Minder are the foundation of your compliance monitoring strategy, allowing you to group and manage rules for various entity types, such as repositories, pull requests, and artifacts, across your registered GitHub repositories.
+Profiles in Minder allow you to group and manage rules for various entity types, such as repositories, pull requests, and artifacts, across your registered GitHub repositories.

-Profiles are defined in a YAML file and can be easily configured to meet your compliance requirements.
+Profiles are defined in a YAML file and can be configured to meet your compliance requirements.

 You can find a list of available profiles in the [https://github.com/stacklok/minder-rules-and-profiles](https://github.com/stacklok/minder-rules-and-profiles/tree/main/profiles/github) repository.